 Luckily, there is usually another reliable fallback option if you can find the county's GIS mapping system online.

 The vast majority of counties in the U.S. have a Geographic Information System (“GIS” for short).
 These systems usually aren’t user-friendly, but if you care enough to learn how it works in each county you’re working in, you’ll find that it can be a MAJOR help (especially if you have no other options).

 This information tends to be more reliable than any third-party mapping system because it comes directly from the source, and you can find data such as:

 - Property Dimensions

 - Precise Property Locations

 - Property Assessed Values

-Like I said – every county has a slightly different system.
-Some of these systems are running on some great software that makes the job relatively easy.
-Other systems are running on some pretty old, sluggish software – but even so, you can still use these systems to your benefit if you have the patience to figure it out.
+Some of these systems run on great software, making the job relatively easy.
+Other systems are running on some pretty old, sluggish software – but even so, in many cases, you can still use these systems to your benefit if you have the patience to figure it out.

 - Is there a “For Sale” sign on-site?